 Read our full Brooks Ghost 14 review

-Brooks’ softest ever shoe, the Glycerin blends foam, air and rubber to provide their top of the range cushioning experience.
-This neutral shoe not only offers cushioning underfoot from the DNA LOFT that extends the whole length of the midsole, but the upper is also one of the most comfortable you can ever hope to run in.
+Brooks’ softest ever shoe, the Glycerin, blends foam, air and rubber to provide their top-of-the-range cushioning experience.
+This neutral shoe not only offers plenty of cushioning underfoot from the DNA LOFT that extends the whole length of the midsole, but the upper is also one of the most comfortable you can ever hope to run in.

-The luxurious, plush upper gives a complete wrap-round luxurious fit.
+The luxurious, plush upper gives a complete wrap-around luxurious fit.
 No edging, no rubbing.
-The tongue is thick and soft, the OrthoLite sock liner also has the same spongy depth – both of which help to give a snug, just-right fit.
-It’s almost impossible to criticise the luxurious feel of the shoe, and they really feel like they look after your foot on every mile.
+The tongue is thick and soft; the OrthoLite sock liner also has the same spongy depth – both of which help to give a snug, just-right fit.
+It’s almost impossible to criticise the luxurious feel of the shoe, and they really feel like they look after your foot every mile.